Rudransh1306/Real-Time-Image-Classification-Model-Using-Edge-Impulse/README.md

 If you want to inspect the data, see the model settings, or train your own version, you can clone the entire Edge Impulse project.

 1.  **Sign Up:** If you don't have one, create a free account at [Edge Impulse](https://www.edgeimpulse.com/).
-2.  **Open the Project:** Go to the public Edge Impulse project here: `https://studio.edgeimpulse.com/public/772968/live`
+2.  **Open the Project:** Go to the public Edge Impulse project here: `https://studio.edgeimpulse.com/public/772968/dashboard`
 3.  **Clone:** At the top of the project dashboard, click the **Clone** button.
 4.  **Explore:** The project, including its full dataset and model configuration, will be copied to your own account.

 ## Use Cases
-* **Smart Homes** – Control appliances by detecting objects like remotes, bottles, or specific gestures.
+* **Smart Homes:** Classifying if a room is 'occupied' or 'empty' based on the camera view.
-* **Retail & Inventory** – Detect and count products on shelves for stock management.
+* **Retail:** Analyzing a shelf to classify its status as 'fully stocked', 'low stock', or 'empty'.
-* **Security & Surveillance** – Identify people, vehicles, or suspicious objects in restricted areas.
+* **Industrial Safety:** Classifying if a worker in front of a machine is wearing a 'hard hat' or 'no hard hat'.
-* **Environmental Monitoring** – Recognize plants, animals, or waste materials for ecological studies.
+* **Environmental Monitoring:** Classifying an image as containing 'recyclable plastic' or 'other waste'.
-* **Traffic Management** – Detect vehicles and pedestrians for smart city solutions.
+* **Agriculture:** Taking a picture of a leaf and classifying it as 'healthy' or 'diseased'.

 ## License